The RoadRunner application server will launch multiple Temporal PHP worker processes based on provided

 // a finalizer.
 This callback is called after each activity invocation.

 You can configure task queue name using first argument of

-As mentioned above you can create as many Task Queue connections inside a single Worker Process as you need.
+As mentioned above you can create as many task queue connections inside a single worker as you need.

 $worker = $factory->newWorker(

 Make sure to point the worker file in application server configuration: